ebi-uniprot/uniprot-covid-client/README.md

+## Deployment

+See internal front-end-deploy repository for details.

 ### Installing JavaScript Dependencies

 To install JavaScript dependencies, first make sure you are in the root directory of your `uniprot-website` project -- this directory should contain a file named `package.json`, then type `yarn` in the command-line and press return.
 This should download and install the required JavaScript packages -- this may take a few minutes to finish.